iabdelmoneim/Atlas/README.md

 MongoDB Atlas data retrieving using API and data mapping

-Sure, here are the steps you can include in your README file on GitHub:

-### Instructions to Run the Flask App for Exporting MongoDB Atlas Data to CSV

   Install Flask and Requests libraries by running the following commands in your terminal or install as packages.